nh-server/Kurisu/cogs/assistance-cmds/hardware/ipa.hardware.md

 aliases: isopropyl,iso,isopropanol
 ---

-Isopropyl Alcohol (IPA) is the recommended cleaning agent to clean electronics with.
-It's safe to use on circuit boards when the percentage of IPA is above 90%, ideally ~99%.
+Isopropyl Alcohol (IPA) is the recommended cleaning agent for electronics.
+It is safe to use on circuit boards when the percentage of IPA is above 90%, ideally around 99%.

 \>90% IPA is NOT the same as ethanol (ethyl alcoho) or rubbing alcohol.
 Regular ethanol can contain water and minerals, and rubbing alcohol can be a concoction of multiple chemicals.